pinecone-io/pinecone-ts-client/README.md

 #### Create a sparse serverless index

 You can also use `vectorType` to create `sparse` serverless indexes.
 These indexes enable direct indexing and retrieval of sparse vectors, supporting traditional methods like BM25 and learned sparse models such as [pinecone-sparse-english-v0](https://docs.pinecone.io/models/pinecone-sparse-english-v0).
-A `sparse` index must have a distance metric of `dotproduct` and does not require a specified dimension:
+A `sparse` index must have a distance `metric` of `dotproduct` and does not require a specified dimension.
+If no metric is provided with a `vectorType` of `sparse`, it will default to `dotproduct`:

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';